Mateo4cacheiro/PHYS4130-S25/p2-NInt/ethanwhite/writeup/writeup.md

 1. Python was used for the entirity of this project.

 2. I used numpy and math to.. do math stuff.
 I used matplotlib.pyplot to create the Legendre plot portion of the project.
 I used scipy to pull out the weights and roots of the Legendre polynomials.
+None of these were particularly great, but I found matplotlib.pyplot to be as intuitive as usual (very).